thegetty/inventories-and-surveys/content/part-ii/chapter-7.md

 -   **The field survey manager** plays a lead role in planning, designing, developing, and implementing survey tools and methods.
 The survey manager supervises and directs the work of field surveyors and is responsible for their safety and well-being.
 Ultimately, the survey manager ensures data is high quality and consistent and that surveys are completed on time and on budget.
 A large-scale survey may have one or more field survey managers.

--   **Field surveyors** complete field surveys under the direction of the field survey manager.
+-   **Field surveyors** complete surveys under the direction of the field survey manager.
 The number and profile of field surveyors needed may depend on factors including technology used, size of the survey, level of detail required, experience needed, and the survey budget and schedule.

 -   **A historic context specialist** is recommended for surveys that implement a historic context–based approach.
 This role may be a function of the field survey manager or other heritage professionals who have extensive experience designing thematic frameworks and writing historic context statements or thematic studies.